 The franchisor will usually specify certain quality control requirements for the franchisee to comply with.
 This is necessary to maintain the quality of the brand and ensure that the goods and services provided by the franchisee meet the minimum standards of the franchisor.

-The franchise agreement will generally include certain restrictions on the franchisee including a prohibition on the franchisee from opening a competing business with the franchise business in the territory.
+The franchise agreement will generally include certain restrictions on the franchisee, including a prohibition on the franchisee from opening a competing business with the franchise business in the territory.

-Other restrictions on franchisee may include:
+Other restrictions on franchisees may include:

-These restrictions usually last for at least one year after the termination of the agreement
+These restrictions usually last for at least one year after the termination of the agreement.

 A typical franchise agreement template would also include sample boilerplate clauses that can be found in most agreements.
-For example, no assignment, reservation of rights, waiver, severability, notices, force majeure, entire agreement, amendments and rights of third party etc.
+For example, no assignment, reservation of rights, waiver, severability, notices, force majeure, entire agreement, amendments, and rights of third party etc.

 Franchise Agreement (2 Parties)